rfilmyer/pushbullet-exit/README.md

 1. A `-t` flag when the script is called, manually specifying the key.
 2. An environment variable called `PUSHBULLET_ACCT_TOKEN`
 3. As the first line in `~/.config/pushbullet`.
 This is similar to how [pushbullet-bash](https://github.com/Red5d/pushbullet-bash/blob/master/pushbullet), another pushbullet bash script on GitHub, handles tokens.
-4. In a file called `acct-token` in the current directory (The current way, which will eventually be deprecated)
+4. In a file called `acct-token` in the current directory (Will be deprecated on April 1, 2015.)

 ##Future Features:
 * A more versatile options system to better customize notifications